drhsqlite/fossil-mirror/www/gitusers.md

 In this scheme, Alice then needs to say “`fossil update trunk`” in order to return her check-out’s parent commit to the previous version lest her next attempted commit land atop this mistake branch.
-The fact that Bob marked the branch as closed will prevent that from going thru, cluing Alice into what she needs to do to remedy the situation, but that merely shows why it’s a better workflow if Alice makes the amendment herself:
+The fact that Bob marked the branch as closed will prevent that from going through, cluing Alice into what she needs to do to remedy the situation, but that merely shows why it’s a better workflow if Alice makes the amendment herself: